 |11.||Canon T5||optical||n||3.0 / 460||fixed||n||1/4000s||3.0/s||Y||n|

 |12.||Canon G16||optical||n||3.0 / 922||fixed||n||1/4000s||2.2/s||Y||Y|

 |15.||Fujifilm XQ1||none||n||3.0 / 920||fixed||n||1/4000s||12.0/s||Y||Y|

 |Notes: *) Information refers to the mechanical shutter, unless the camera only has an electronic one.|

 Concerning the storage of imaging data, both the T7 and the X30 write their files to SDXC cards.
 The X30 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the T7 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T7 and Fujifilm X30 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T7 and the X30 are recent models that are part of the current product line-up.
-The X30 replaced the earlier Fujifilm X20, while the T7 followed on from the Canon T6.
+The T7 is a recent model that features in the current product line-up of Canon.
+In contrast, the X30 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X30 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon T7 or the Fujifilm X30 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.